Tracy Edwards MBE

 Tracy was expelled from school at the age of 15.
 With no exams or qualifications she left to travel the world.
 Her career started on charter yachts in Greece at the age of 17 when she learned how to sail.
 Tracy took part in her first Whitbread Round the World Race as cook aboard ‘Atlantic Privateer’ in 1985/86 becoming the first woman to race around the world on a Maxi.

 Upon her return she was inspired to enter the first all-female crew in the 1989/90 Whitbread.
 Much resistance was encountered, but despite this she persisted in recruiting a 12-woman crew for her 21-year-old, 58-foot yacht “Maiden”.
 Together they crossed the start line on 2nd Sept 1989 and sailed into the history books.
 They achieved second in class, winning two out of six individual legs of the race.
 This was the best result for any crew of a British boat since 1977 and it has never been beaten.
 Tracy, who had taken out loans to buy the boat, was forced to sell her beloved “Maiden” after the race.

 In 2014, Tracy discovered that “Maiden” had been abandoned and was in poor condition in a marina in the Indian Ocean.
 She set up the “Maiden” Rescue project and began fundraising to get her home to the UK.
 This wasn’t to be just a rescue mission.
 Tracy knew that “Maiden” could be an inspiration to the next generation and had the capacity to promote, lobby and fundraise for the facilitation of girls’ education.

-Please visit the site for more information on Tracy’s plans, and support her in anyway you can.
+Please visit The Maiden Factor for more information on Tracy’s plans, and support her in any way you can.
 Thank you.